 With any successful government, business or organization, fiscal responsibility is a cornerstone for a healthy future.
-As the Mayor of Milford, we balanced four budgets, created financial prudent policies and created a system to collect delinquent taxes, ensuring a stable future for one of Delaware’s fastest growing towns.
+As your State Representative I have worked tirelessly to advocate for budget smoothing principles that safeguard against reactionary tax raises and service cuts in the near future and long-term.
+With every piece of legislation I introduce, fiscal conservatism drives my intentions to create opportunities that do not increase spending and use small amounts of State resources to leverage private and other public funding sources.
+As the former Mayor of Milford, we balanced four budgets, created financial prudent policies and created a system to collect delinquent taxes, ensuring a stable future for one of Delaware’s fastest growing towns.

 Creating Prudent Financial Policies

 For me, fiscal policy is not something that happens during the budget process but an overall philosophy that needs to be adopted by all parts of the organization.
-We practiced fiscal prudence through resourcefulness, strategically planning across all departments.
+During my time as Mayor of Milford, we practiced fiscal prudence through resourcefulness, strategically planning across all departments.
 With road construction, our public works division planned road repair with replacement of underground water, wastewater or storm water lines.
-This effort saved the City time and taxpayers’ money as the same roads were not ripped up multiple times to address different concerns.
+This effort saved the City time and taxpayers’ money, as the same roads were not ripped up multiple times to address different concerns.
 We also implanted new technology including smart meters and a public utility smart grid that allowed out technicians to proactively approach potential challenges to electric, sewer and water systems.
 These strategies saved valuable time for our employees and also decreased the cost of reactionary maintenance.

 Collecting Delinquent Taxes